 - Schedule your meetings early.
-Most distributors, manufacturers, and manufacturer’s sales representatives start scheduling their meetings in December.
+Most distributors, manufacturers, and manufacturer’s sales representatives start scheduling their meetings in the December prior to EDS.
 You don’t need to have the meeting details planned out this early, but making sure you have a time slot reserved for your meetings is first and foremost.
 As EDS gets closer, re-confirm your meeting times.
 It is strongly recommended to plan early as schedules fill quickly and last-minute meeting requests are difficult to accommodate.

 - While scheduling your meetings, identify specific people that you want in attendance.
 This is the best way for you to make sure that your meetings are going to meet your expectations.
 Relatedly, make sure the right people from your own company will be at EDS.
 If some key people’s time is limited, make sure the schedule of meetings and dinners reflects their availability.

 - Make dinner plans just as early.
 It is also a good idea to agree in advance about the price range of the dinner and identify who will be paying (or if bill is to be split), to avoid any confusion or awkward moments.
 Here is a list of restaurant suggestions and locations for groups.

 - Set goals for the meetings.
 Identify your company’s internal goals when crafting your presentation material.
 What do you want your company message to be, and what do you want from your distributors, reps or manufacturers in return?
 Manufacturer’s Rep meetings: (See suggested guidelines for holding Manufacturer’s / Manufacturer’s Sales Representative meetings)